-Lisa started out in the publicity department of Elektra Records in 1985.
-She worked with such artists as Metallica, Teddy Pendergrass, Motley Crue, Natalie Merchant, Simply Red, Anita Baker and many more.
-She moved onto Geffen Records in 1990 to serve as Director of Publicity, looking after XTC, Cher, Don Henley, Aerosmith, The Sundays, among others.
-She then headed over to EastWest Records as Vice President of Publicity and ran the department that looked after such artists as AC/DC, Simply Red, and En Vogue.
+Lisa Barbaris is a 30 year veteran of the music business.
+She started her career in the publicity department of Elektra Records in 1985, where she worked with such artists as Metallica, Teddy Pendergrass, Motley Crue, Natalie Merchant, Simply Red, Anita Baker, and many more.
+In 1990, she moved to Geffen Records to serve as Director of Publicity, looking after XTC, Cher, Don Henley, Aerosmith, The Sundays, among others.
+Her last label position was as the head of the press department for Atco EastWest/Atlantic Records.

 Jonny Podell has been called “one of the three most powerful agents” in the music business by New York Magazine and has created a string of successful companies including the most recent, the Podell Talent Agency.
 As creator of the first “boutique agency” early on in his career, he is credited for single-handedly changing the way rock shows were booked, and at one point, the motto around town was “If you’re playing clubs and dreaming of stadiums, he’s the man to see.”